100 Strings and Joni

-100 Strings and Joni is a studio album by the American traditional pop singer Joni James, released in May 1959 by MGM Records.
+100 Strings and Joni is a studio album by the American traditional pop singer Joni James, released on May 2, 1959 by MGM Records.
 Recorded at EMI Recording Studios, Abbey Road, the album utilizes a 100-piece symphony orchestra and was produced by Tony Acquaviva (credited under the mononym Acquaviva), James' husband, manager and conductor.
 British composers Tony Osbourne and Geoff Love arranged the album's twelve tracks and the album was recorded with assistance from EMI A&R manager Norman Newell.
 A commercial success upon release, the album initiated a series of "100 Strings" albums for James.

 Recording

 James' husband and manager Tony Acquaviva formulated the idea of backing the singer with a 100-piece orchestra, but initially found MGM reluctant.
 The project came to fruition in January 1959 during James' first tour of Great Britain, following a successful appearance on ATV's Sunday Night at the London Palladium.
 The album was initially reported to be titled 100 Men and a Girl and recording began at EMI Recording Studios, Abbey Road on 17 January 1959.
 Utilising the facilities at the studios and aided by the prolific British arrangers Tony Osbourne and Geoff Love as well as British musicians and technicians including A&R man Norman Newell, the project was achieved at a fraction of the expenditure it would have cost stateside.
 James considered the orchestra in the room to be "one of the most beautiful sounds I ever heard".
 The album consists of arrangements of standards from the Great American Songbook recorded under the musical supervision of Acquaviva.